 It’s been a long few years, but it’s also been an amazing time in my life – as I’ve mentioned before, I came to Ottawa knowing no one and was so scared I tried to hop a flight home, but by the end of my first semester I was in love with Ottawa, my courses, and the friends I’d made.
-It wasn’t always easy, I worked hard over the last five years to build the life I have now and I’m very torn between being sad to let it go and trying to soak in every second – every moment of chaos in my kitchen with my five roommates all laughing over bad jokes with each other, wholesome sing-a-longs in the 3300 block in Mackenzie, every gorgeous sunset over the Experimental Farm and every one of my favourite Ottawa haunts.
+It wasn’t always easy, I worked hard over the last five years to build the life I have now and I’m very torn between being sad to let it go and trying to soak in every second – every moment of chaos in my kitchen with my five roommates all laughing over bad jokes, wholesome sing-a-longs in the 3300 block in Mackenzie, gorgeous sunsets over the Experimental Farm and every one of my favourite Ottawa haunts.
 My plan for the next few months is to take all the opportunities I can to indulge in, even if I’m tired or busy, because these opportunities may not come around again.
-Maybe that means I order a little too much late night pizza and stay up late with my roommates or lose my voice at karaoke, but I know it’s those times I’ll look back on fondly when I think about this time in my life.
+Maybe that means I order a little too much late night pizza and stay up late with my roommates or lose my voice at karaoke, but I know it’s those times I’ll look back on fondly when I think about this time.
 I’m going to laugh, cry and indulge in the things I love this semester, even the last times, and make sure I’m fully present and enjoying these moments while I still have them.

 Recent Quote the Raven Posts

 My Experience With the Mentorship Network

 Ten Ways to Have Fun While Social Distancing

 Meet Carleton’s New Safer Space Co-ordinator

 Meet Carleton University’s New Co-ordinator, Trans and Non-Binary Inclusion

 Making the Most Out of Your Study Break this Exam Season